ocupop/dartlang.org/src/_guides/language/language-tour.md

 description: "A tour of all of the major Dart language features."
 ---

-This chapter shows you how to use each major Dart feature, from variables and operators to classes and libraries, with the assumption that you already know how to program in another language.
+This page shows you how to use each major Dart feature, from variables and operators to classes and libraries, with the assumption that you already know how to program in another language.